10 Reasons Why Wife Hate Husband

 Kanyadaan is the most auspicious Oriya wedding ritual in which the groom enters the mandap (the venue where the marriage happens), and the bride’s father gives away his daughter to his son-in-law.
 The bride’s father asks the groom to take care of his daughter as he did.
 He also urges him to give proper love, care, and affection to his daughter.
 The groom agrees to this and seeks blessings from his father-in-law.

-Hatha Granthi Fitaoriyan wedding
+Hatha Granthi Fita

 Image Courtesy: themandapsaga